Understanding Cryptographic Hash Functions and Password Security

 - MD5 (Message-Digest Algorithm 5)

 Once widely used, MD5 produces a 128-bit hash.
-However, it is now considered cryptographically broken due to known collisions. - SHA-1 (Secure Hash Algorithm 1)
+But it is now considered cryptographically broken due to known collisions. - SHA-1 (Secure Hash Algorithm 1)

 Produces a 160-bit hash.
 Like MD5, collisions have been found, so SHA-1 is no longer recommended for secure applications. - SHA-2 Family (e.g., SHA-256, SHA-512)